 Q6: What about interoperability of assessment data?

 A6: This of course is also very important.
 QTI describes formats for item data – which describes how test takers answer questions.
-The latest IMS work on analytics – the IMS Caliper Learning Analytics Framework (see blog Q&A) - will leverage the QTI data formats as well as other assessment-related formats (e.g. gradebook data).
+The latest 1EdTech work on analytics – the 1EdTech Caliper Learning Analytics Framework (see blog Q&A) - will leverage the QTI data formats as well as other assessment-related formats (e.g. gradebook data).
 Thus, assessment data can be provided “back” to a learning platform, an assessment delivery platform or to an analytics store.

 Q7: What about authentic assessment in the classroom or project-based learning?

 A7: Any type of educational assessment, including e-assessment, is just a tool.
 It is one source of input.
 In our opinion assessment should be used to improve teaching and to improve learning.
 Thus, e-assessment plays an important role because it can provide real-time or near real-time feedback in a very transparent way – on a question by question basis (QTI enables such feedback), for computer adaptive testing or simply faster processing of an entire quiz or test.
 And that feedback can go to teachers, students, parents, etc – whatever makes the most sense.
 And, initiatives like Race to the Top Assessment are folding teacher evaluation of various “performance events” into the assessment mix.
 Mobile platforms and interoperable apps could obviously have an very important and innovative role to play in that regard as well as all types of assessment wrapped into apps or otherwise.
 We’ve already seen some fascinating use of QTI in the mobile setting via the Learning Impact Awards.

 Q8: Why has 1EdTech announced a Worldwide Assessment Interoperability Challenge?